Powered by SchoolDash

 Representation: Slightly out of balance.
 The socio-economic mix is in balance with the local community, while ethnic representation is out of balance with the local community.
 Show details

 Attendance: Poor.
-Pupil absence rates are quite high and the incidence of persistent absence is very high.
+Pupil absence rates and the incidence of persistent absence are both very high.

 Attainment: Poor.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)